William Sylvester Silkworth: False arrest case

 He was held again in 1933, accused of theft by James F. Curtis of Roslyn, New York, a lawyer and former Assistant Secretary of the Treasury.
 According to the suit, Curtis authorized Silkworth to sell a motor boat "at the best possible price" in November 1932.
 With Curtis claiming Silkworth paid him around half of the boat's value, Silkworth was arrested for grand larceny on May 17, 1933.
 He was freed of the theft charge on June 2, 1933.
 On September 14, 1933, it was reported that Silkworth was suing Curtis for false arrest.
 With the verdict read by Justice Brennan of the Supreme Court, Curtis lost the suit and had to pay $500 of the $25,000 suit for false arrest and malicious prosecution.

 Traps career

 On November 1, 1924, he won the highest prize at the scratch prize at the New York Athletic Club's Travers Island traps contest.

 By 1926, Silkworth was best known internationally as a member of the Olympic trap shooting team.

 On February 22, 1927 he won second place at the New York Athletic Club traps contest.

 Personal life

 As of 1935, Silkworth lived in Great Neck, New York.
+He had also lived for a time in Roslyn Harbor, New York.